panzerdp/dmitripavlutin.com/content/posts/099-react-controlled/index.md

 ## 2. Debouncing the controlled input

-If you've took a try of the previous filtering implementation, you might notice that as soon as you type a character into the input field, the list gets filtered right away.
+If you tried the previous filtering implementation, you might notice that as soon as you type a character into the input field, the list gets filtered right away.

-That's not always convinient because it distracts the user when typing the query.
-You can improve the user experience by applying a debounce: when the user types the query do not filter right away, but apply filtering after a timeout of 400ms.
+That's not always convenient because it distracts the user when typing the query.
+You can improve the user experience by applying a debounce: when the user types the query does not filter right away but apply to filter after a timeout of 400ms.

 How could you debounce a controlled input?
 Let's see a possible implementation: